Syrian Kurds hold local elections, press on with autonomy plans

 Kurdish-led authorities held local elections on Friday in the swathes of northern Syria they seized with U.S. help, pushing ahead with autonomy plans opposed by both Turkey and Damascus.

-Kurdish forces and their political allies now hold the largest part of Syria outside the control of President Bashar al-Assad's government.
+Kurdish forces and their political allies now hold the largest part of Syria outside the grip of Assad's government.
 They have captured vast territory from Islamic State with the support of U.S. arms, jets and ground advisers, although Washington opposes their autonomy drive.

 Kurdish leaders say their goal is to establish self-rule within Syria, not secession.
 But their influence has infuriated Ankara, which considers the Kurdish YPG militia to be an offshoot of the banned Kurdistan Workers' Party (PKK) that has run a decades-long insurgency in Turkey.